Dave Sandford/COC-THE CANADIAN PRESS

 Sport Overview

 Skeleton is contested on an ice track.
 The athletes typically sprint alongside their sled for the first few seconds of a run, holding onto the sled with one hand before diving headfirst onto it.
-Positioned head-first and stomach-down, athletes will use slight shoulder, head, or body movements to steer the sled.
+Positioned head-first and stomach-down with their chins just centimetres above the ice surface, athletes will use slight shoulder, head, or body movements to steer the sled as they travel at speeds up to 140km/hr.
 Skeleton events are timed to the hundredth of a second (0.01).

 Canada’s first Olympic skeleton success came at Turin 2006, where three of the country’s four medals were won.
 Duff Gibson and Jeff Pain shared the podium in the men’s event, winning gold and silver, respectively.
 On the women’s side, Mellisa Hollingsworth seized the bronze medal.